chaseruskin/orbit/README.md

 Write a script to accept Orbit's output file for whatever EDA tools you prefer once, and use it across all future ips.

-## Features
+## Highlights

-Orbit has a lot more useful features relating to HDL package management and development:

-- Orbit only focuses on source code management, allowing users to define and automate their own HDL back end processes.

-- Linux, MacOS, and Windows are supported with no additional dependencies.

-- Docker images of Orbit are available for easy integration into new or existing CI/CD pipelines.

-- A GitHub Action is available to install orbit for GitHub workflows using [`cdotrus/setup-orbit`](https://github.com/cdotrus/setup-orbit.git).
+What makes Orbit an agile package manager for HDLs?
+Here's some of its key features:

+- Orbit acts as the intermediary between your source code and back end EDA tools, automating the upkeep process to minimize technical debt as your codebase evolves over time

-- Reproducible builds are achieved with checksums and automatic handling of a lockfile `Orbit.lock`.
+- Reproduce results across any environment with Orbit through its automatic handling of lockfiles and checksums

-- Namespace collisions, a problem inherent to VHDL and not resolved in many backend tools, is solved through a custom algorithm called [_dynamic symbol transformation_](https://cdotrus.github.io/orbit/topic/dst.html).
+- Overcome namespace collisions, a problem inherent to VHDL and Verilog, through a custom aglorithm that dynamically transforms conflicting design names called [_dynamic symbol transformation_](https://cdotrus.github.io/orbit/topic/dst.html)

-- Multiple versions of the same entity (or more broadly, entities given the same identifier) are allowed in the same build under [two simple constraints](https://cdotrus.github.io/orbit/topic/dst.html#limitations).
+- Because of dynamic symbol transformation, multiple versions of the same design unit (or more broadly, design units given the same identifier) are allowed in the same build under [two simple constraints](https://cdotrus.github.io/orbit/topic/dst.html#limitations)

-- Navigate HDL source code efficiently to read its inline documentation and visit its implementation through Orbit's ability to locate HDL code segments
+- Quickly navigate through HDL source code to read its inline documentation and review a design unit's implementation with Orbit's ability to jump to and display HDL code segments

-- Produce VHDL code snippets with a single command to properly instantiate entities within a new design.
+- Integrate existing design units across projects faster than ever with Orbit's ability to display valid HDL code snippets for design unit instantiation

-- Quickly search through your IP catalog by filtering based on keywords, catalog status, and name.
+- Explore your evolving codebase to identify the projects you need next with Orbit's ability to quickly search through known ip by filtering based on keywords, status, and name

-- Avoid being locked into a specific vendor's tooling through Orbit's common interface with a flexible build command to adapt to any workflow.

-- Orbit is version control system (VCS) agnostic through defining custom protocols for fetching IP.
-Continue to use your current VCS (or none).

-- Minimal user upkeep is required to maintain a manifest file `Orbit.toml` that identifies an IP, its metadata, and any dependencies from your catalog.
+- Keep your source code independent of vendor tools and avoid vendor lock-in with Orbit's vendor-agnostic interface to back end EDA tools

+- Continue to use your preferred version control system (or none) due to Orbit's flexible approach to being version control system agnostic

-- View the current design's tree hierarchy at an HDL entity level or at an IP level.
+- Review high-level design unit circuit tree hierarchies at the HDL level or ip level

-- Implement custom scripted workflows through a plugin system.

-- Specify additional supportive files to be passed to your backend workflows with filesets.

-- Dependencies at the HDL level are automatically identified and resolved by tokenizing file contents for valid primary design unit references across IP.
-The user is only responsible for specifying direct dependencies at the IP level.
+- No longer worry about manually organizing a design unit's order of dependencies with Orbit's built-in ability to tokenize HDL source code and automatically identify valid references to other design units

+- Linux, MacOS, and Windows are fully supported with zero dependencies

+- Docker images and GitHub Actions are available to support CI/CD workflows

+- Manifest files that mark a project as an ip only require a few user-defined fields to get setup

+- Write a target for your preferred EDA tools once, and reuse across projects with Orbit's support for configuration files

+And these are only a few of Orbit's features!
+Download Orbit and read its documentation today to discover everything Orbit provides as an agile package manager for HDLs.

+## Installing

+Orbit has prebuilt binaries for MacOS, Windows, and Linux.
+See the [releases page](https://github.com/cdotrus/orbit/releases) to download the latest version, or build from source using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)- Rust's default package manager.
+See [Installing](https://cdotrus.github.io/orbit/starting/installing.html) for more details on getting Orbit up and running.

 ## Examples